zeyadsalah22/Design-Patterns/README.md

 #### Visitor Pattern
 - **Explanation**: Lets you separate algorithms from the objects on which they operate.
 By using the Visitor Pattern, you can add new operations to existing object structures without modifying those structures.
 - **Main Points**:
-  - Useful when you need to perform operations on a set of objects with different types.
+  - Isolates particular behaviors from the objects on which they operate, and places them in a single class.
+  - Classes will be more focused on their main job hence enforcing single responsibility principle.
-  - Allows you to add new operations without modifying the objects’ classes.
+  - Applies open-closed principle as new visiting behaviors can be easily introduced without modifying the existing ones.
-  - Each object accepts a visitor object and provides an appropriate method for it.
+  - Visitors are easily interchangeable by clients at runtime.
 - **Components**:
   - Visitor Interface
   - Concrete Visitor